2008–09 Taça da Liga

 The 2008–09 Taça da Liga was the second edition of the Taça da Liga, also known as Carlsberg Cup due to sponsorship reasons.
 The first matches were played on 2 August 2008 and the final was held on 21 March 2009 at the Estádio Algarve in Faro.
-Present for the second time in the final of this competition, Sporting CP were once again defeated 3–2 on penalties, this time by their rivals Benfica.
+Present for the second time in the final of this competition, Sporting CP were once again defeated 3–2 on penalties, this time by rivals Benfica.

 Format

 After the first season, a change in the format was approved by the Portuguese League for Professional Football.
 The Cup began with a two-legged round between teams from Liga de Honra (2nd level).
 Winners were joined by the clubs classified 7th–14th from last season's Primeira Liga (1st level) plus two promoted to this season's Liga.
 There were six groups of three clubs each, and every team played two matches (once home and once away).
 Winners of the groups joined the top-six teams from the last season's Primeira Liga and there were three groups of four teams, each club playing three matches.
 Winners of the groups and the best second-placed club competed in the one-legged semi-finals, with the winners advancing to the final.